-Benchmark reviews will be conducted by SCDHHS staff and its agent (a third party contractor).
+Benchmark reviews will be conducted by SCDHHS staff and its agent (a third party contractor, the Carolinas Center for Medical Excellence).
 Failure to adequately address the benchmark standards could preclude the CICO from moving forward to the next phase of the Home and Community Based Services (HCBS) transition and may impact a CICO's eligibility for future passive enrollment.

-For Phase II, CICO's that have successfully completing the first HCBS Benchmark Review will assume contractual authority for Case Management services and most HCBS, in addition to the full continuum of Medicare and Medicaid covered services it is already providing.
+For Phase II, CICO's that have successfully completed the first HCBS Benchmark Review will assume contractual authority for Case Management services and most HCBS, in addition to the full continuum of Medicare and Medicaid Covered Services it is already providing.
 If the CICO fails to adequately meet the benchmark standards, a corrective action plan, including specific dates, must be submitted to the review team.
 The benchmark review will evaluate the following:

-• Case Management and RN assessor staffing competencies in conducting reassessments
+• Case Management and RN assessor staffing competencies in conducting reassessments.

-• Network capacity for HCBS Case Management and all non-case management HCBS with the exception of selfdirected services.
+• Network capacity for HCBS Case Management and all non-Case Management HCBS with the exception of selfdirected attendant care.
 CICOs must have sufficient providers in each geographic area sufficient to meet the needs of the target population and to guarantee members have a meaningful choice of providers for each service.
 Since the volume of and need for services differ, the number of providers will vary by specific services.
+For instance, more personal care providers are necessary to cover an area than adult day care providers or home delivered meals providers.
 CICOs will use a standard HCBS contract template provided by SCDHHS during Phase II of the transition period to ensure consistent continuity of care standards are put into place.